CN3ves/5-/docs/index.md

 Attributes reflect the general aptitudes the character have for [*specific situations*](#21-conflict-structure).
 These mostly remain constant throughout the character's adventuring life:

-> **Fight**: Reflects an extensive battle and combat training, both psychical and mental.
+> **Brawl**: Reflects an extensive battle and combat training, both psychical and mental.
 Influences the character's effectiveness when in violent confrontation with other creatures *(combat situations)*.

 > **Mingle**: Reflects an extensive understanding of others' motives, desires and feelings.
 Influences the character's effectiveness when interating non-violently with sentient creatures *(social situations)*.

-> **Explore**: Reflects a particular eye for details and understanding what they mean.
+> **Check**: Reflects a particular eye for details and understanding what they mean.
 Influences the character's effectiveness when dealing with objects and finding out-of-place details *(other situations)*.
 <details>
   <summary><u><i>At Character Creation...</i></u></summary>
   All attributes are set to 0, reflecting an average effectiveness for each type situation.
 A player can choose one single attribute that his character excels at (+1), by sacrificing another attribute (-1), indicating that the character spent more time than usual doing one type of situation, and consequently less time than usual practicing the other.